szlbiubiubiu/CemiFace/README.md

 # Training Log
-Training Log for data dervitived from CosFace are released.
+Training Logs for data derived from CosFace are released.
 Please download and use the following command to view the log

 ```
 cat cemi_train_05m_log.o4607031